The Internet Services department is responsible for managing much of the content on RCC's web sites.

 Ask a Question / Contact the Webmaster at [email protected], OR Create a work order

 As with print, electronically published information plays an important role in maintaining the college’s reputation and image.
 These standards help ensure the RCC website is visually appealing, well written and conforms to the college’s graphic identity and style guide.
 Web resources should be used efficiently, ethically and legally.

 In an effort to secure, maintain, reorganize, and bring up to date the RCC public websites, we will be transitioning from multiple websites using various servers and technologies back to a single website solution.
 This will enable us to better secure and backup the RCC public website while also allowing us to clean up old content and bring it up to date.
-Due to the heightened security being added, the website will only be editable by the RCC Web Team (a collaboration between IT Programming Services and Marketing).
+Due to the heightened security being added, the website will only be editable by the RCC Web Team.

 Marketing will help you with managing your web content, navigation, internal search features (see Funnelback) and search engine optimization for your department or program’s web pages on the RCC website.